Ultimate Kylie: Promotion

 In order to promote Ultimate Kylie and the single, Minogue performed "I Believe in You" in shows such as Top of the Pops, Nordic Music Awards, Top of the Pops Saturday, Premios Ondas, Star Academy, Hit Machine, Today with Des and Mel, and Wetten, dass..?.
 On 24 October 2004, it was announced that Minogue also would go on tour to promote the compilation.
 It commenced on 19 March 2005 and ended on 7 May 2005, visiting 14 cities in 11 European countries, totalling 37 concerts.
-The show was split into seven acts, being them Showgirl, Smiley Kylie, Denial, What Kylie Wants, Kylie Gets, Dreams, Kyliesque, Minx in Space, with the addition of an encore.
+The show was split into six acts and an encore: Showgirl; Smiley Kylie; Denial; What Kylie Wants, Kylie Gets; Dreams; Kyliesque and Minx in Space.
 After performing in Europe, she travelled to Melbourne, where she was diagnosed with breast cancer and was forced to cancel the tour; she intended to extend the tour to Asia and Australia.
 Two recordings from the tour were released; the first was a video album titled Kylie Showgirl, and released in November 2005, whilst the second one was released in December as an extended play with eight tracks from the tour, titled Showgirl.